Symptoms of Prescription Pill Abuse: Benzodiazapine

 - By survey, almost 50% of teens believe that prescription drugs are much safer than illegal street drugs—60% to 70% say that home medicine cabinets are their source of drugs.

-Physical Symptoms of Benzodiazapine Prescription Pill Abuse
+Physical Symptoms of Benzodiazepine Prescription Pill Abuse

-One of the ways you can tell that your loved one is addicted to dangerous prescription drugs, such as Benzodiazapines, is by the physical symptoms.
+One of the ways you can tell that your loved one is addicted to dangerous prescription drugs, such as Benzodiazepines, is by the physical symptoms.
 In addition, if you have noticed any of these physical changes within yourself, or if loved ones are expressing concern over the below physical changes to you, it is likely that you have become addicted and should seek help.

 - Muscle weakness